Skip to content

 Typical Weight Limits for Standing Stairlifts

-Most standing stairlifts have lower weight limits than heavy-duty seated models, because the design prioritises compact size and upright travel.
+Most standing stairlifts have lower weight limits than heavy duty stairlifts seated models, because the design prioritises compact size and upright travel.

 Typical UK weight limits: